 Little is known of Elizabeth's childhood or when she joined the church.
 She married Alexander Jackson Mayfield about 1825-26 and five children were born.
 After his death in 1835, she married Sebert Crutcher Shelton in 1839 in Illinois.
 His wife had also died in 1835 leaving him to raise two children.
-Elizabeth and Sebert had three children together, eventually residing in Hancock, Illinois, and leaving with the Saints as part of the great exodus.

-When the call came for men to join the Battalion, Sebert and Elizabeth's son, Benjamin enlisted.
-Sebert was originally in Company A, appointed as Quartermaster Sergeant.
-Based on the Brigham Young Return (church roster of Battalion), it appears that Elizabeth and seven other family members planned to stay behind "to go on" likely to Grand Island.
-It is likely 18 year old Andrew was staying behind to take care of his mother and siblings.
-But based on a memoir of Sarah Jane Brown, Col Allen suggested families could join the battalion a few days after they the battalion left if they were equipped to travel and the Brown and Shelton families traveled together to Fort Leavenworth.
+Elizabeth and Sebert had three children together, eventually residing in Hancock, Illinois.
+Before leaving with the Saints as part of the great exodus in February 1846, one of Elizabeth's children from her first marriage died.
+When the call came for men to join the Battalion, Elizabeth's son from her first marriage, Benjamin, enlisted and her son John served an unnamed officer noted as an "acting commander" in a journal entry.
+Sebert was originally in Company A. He then was appointed as Quartermaster Sergeant for the command.
+He was later formally reassigned to Company D. Based on the Brigham Young Return (church roster), Elizabeth and seven other family members planned to stay behind "to go on" and travel with Brigham Young the following year.
+It is likely 18-year-old Andrew was staying behind to take care of his mother and siblings.
+But based on a memoir of Sarah Jane Brown, a few days after the Battalion left, Lt Col Allen suggested families could join the battalion if they were equipped to travel and the Brown and Shelton families traveled together to Fort Leavenworth.
 Andrew was likely driving the wagon as a family teamster.
-Elizabeth's son John became an officer servant.
-Sebert is reflected in both Company A and D from Fort Leavenworth to the Arkansas River until he was officially reassigned to Company D by Col Cooke in an official order #15.
-At age 40, Elizabeth was one of the oldest women traveling with the Battalion with all nine children from their blended marriage with them.
-All but Elizabeth's son, Benjamin, became part of the Higgins detachment which consisted of larger families in Company D. Family records note the children attended school at Pueblo and the family enjoyed the friendship of the camp.
+At age 40, Elizabeth was one of the oldest women traveling with the Battalion along with all nine children from their blended marriage.
+All but Elizabeth's son, Benjamin, became part of the Higgins detachment sent to Pueblo at the Arkansas River which consisted of larger families in Company D. Family records note the children attended school at Pueblo and the family enjoyed the friendship of the camp.
 Benjamin continued to California and reenlisted with the Mormon Volunteers and remained in California.
 Elizabeth and her family arrived in the Salt Lake Valley with the detachments on July 29, 1847.
 Struggling to survive, Sebert and several other men wrote a petition to the Stake High Council asking for help.
 A few months later, Captain Brown arrived back from California with the soldier's pay, providing some help to buy supplies for the family.
-Some of the soldiers contributed part of the pay to purchase the Miles Goodyear Ranch in Fort Buena Venture (now Ogden) and soldiers were allowed to settle without purchasing the land.
-Elizabeth and her family moved to Ogden for one year before most of the family left for California, appearing on a census record in 1850.
-They resided in El Dorado County.
+Some of the soldiers contributed part of the pay to purchase the Miles Goodyear Ranch in Fort Buena Venture (now Ogden) and soldiers, including the Sheltons, were allowed to settle without purchasing the land.
+Her sons John and Andrew left for California to join their brother Benjamin.
+In November 1849 she wrote them "Crops have come in excedingly well throughout the valley we have raised an abundance of every thing for our comfort it is very healthy here...Mr Shelton his health is very poor he has not been able to do any thing since in June he has a very bad cough.
+She and Shelton left for California with Elisabeth's daughter Sarah and their three youngest children where they appeared on a census record in 1850 with their sons in El Dorado County.
 Elizabeth became a widow in 1859 and was living with her son Abraham by the 1870 Census.
-All but one son from Sebert's first marriage ended up in California.
+Most of the family resided in California.
 John Mayfield married Captain Jefferson Hunt's daughter, Harriett.
-Elizabeth died at age 66 in California.
+Elizabeth died in 1872, at age 66 in California.

-Sources: Family Search pid# as of 1 Apr, 2022: LC3R-QS4
+Sources: Family Search pid# as of January 2025: LC3R-QS4